Lando-L/boax/README.md

   author = {Lando L{\"o}per},
   title = {{B}oax: A Bayesian Optimization library for {JAX}}, url = {https://github.com/Lando-L/boax},
-  version = {0.1.4},
+  version = {0.2.0},
   year = {2023},
 }
 ```

-In the above bibtex entry, the version number
-is intended to be that from [boax/version.py](https://github.com/Lando-L/boax/blob/main/boax/version.py), and the year corresponds to the project's open-source release.
+In the above bibtex entry, the version number is intended to be the latest, and the year corresponds to the project's open-source release.